-This site’s author has produced an honest and deeply personal memoir, “The Everything Kid,” which traces his journey from a traumatic and unpredictable childhood filled with insecure attachments, confusion, fear and people pleasing roles, to a life lived with secure attachments, clarity, confidence and inner strength.
+This site’s author has written an honest and deeply personal memoir, “The Everything Kid,” which traces a journey from a traumatic and unpredictable childhood filled with neglect, abuse, insecure attachments, and people pleasing roles, to a later life lived with healthy attachments, peace and inner strength.
 Along the way, the author overcame addictions to alcohol, drugs, relationships and religion.

-The reader will learn about the author’s association with the Jehovah’s Witnesses, a group that impacted him in various ways throughout his life.
-This book doesn’t focus on the teachings of the Jehovah’s Witnesses or any other belief systems.
-The point the author seeks to illustrate is that no one can be everything to everyone, and how to be complete and whole outside of the context of an unhealthy relationship with people, religion or substances.
+While the reader will learn about the author’s association with the Jehovah’s Witnesses, a group that impacted him in various ways, this book doesn’t elaborate on the core teachings of Jehovah’s Witnesses or any other belief systems.
+The point the author seeks to illustrate is that no one can be everything to everyone, and that each of us can be complete and whole outside of the context of an unhealthy relationship with people, religion or substances.

 “Go confidently in the direction of your dreams.
 Live the life you have imagined.” – Henry David Thoreau